karomancer/portfolio-nextjs/site/src/content/portfolio/uddermayhem.md

 ---
 title: Udder Mayhem
 description: An alternative controller rhythm game in which the player plays a barista preparing café lattes by squeezing four silicone udder teats to a beat.
+Game programming done in Unity, controller made with a Teensy 4.1.
 slug: /portfolio/uddermayhem
 collaborators: []
 class: The New Arcade